Alkali Act 1863

 The Alkali Act 1863 (26 & 27 Vict. c.
-124) was an Act of the Parliament of the United Kingdom.
+124) was an act of the Parliament of the United Kingdom.

-Under the Alkali Act 1863, an alkali inspector and four subinspectors were appointed to curb discharge into the air of muriatic acid gas (gaseous hydrochloric acid) from Leblanc alkali works.
+Under the act, an alkali inspector and four sub-inspectors were appointed to curb discharge into the air of muriatic acid gas (gaseous hydrochloric acid) from Leblanc alkali works.
 It was later extended to cover other industrial pollutants.

-Section 19 provided that the Alkali Act 1863 was to continue in force until 1 July 1868, and no longer.
+Section 19 provided that the act was to continue in force until 1 July 1868, and no longer.
 This section was repealed by section 1 of 31 & 32 Vict. c.
 36, which enacted that the Alkali Act 1863 was "continued without any such limitation".

-Related legislation
+Subsequent developmens

 Alkali Act 1868

 The act 31 & 32 Vict. c.
 36, sometimes called the Alkali Act 1868, the Alkali Act Perpetuation Act 1868, or the Alkali Act (1863) Perpetuation Act 1868, was an act of the Parliament of the United Kingdom.
 It made perpetual the Alkali Act 1863 (26 & 27 Vict. c.
 124).
 The bill for this act was originally called the Alkali Act Continuance Bill and was subsequently called the Alkali Act (1863) Perpetuation Bill.
 The act 31 & 32 Vict. c.
 36 was repealed by section 30 of the Alkali, &c.
 Works Regulation Act 1881 (44 & 45 Vict. c.
 37), which further provided that this repeal was "without prejudice to anything done or suffered before the commencement of this Act, or to the recovery of any penalty incurred before or proceeding pending at the commencement of this Act; and any such penalty or proceeding may be recovered or continued as if this Act had not been passed."